 Hip-extension can be initiated from the hamstrings and erector spinae (common in people with lower back pain), hip-flexion from the quads and tibialis anterior (over-developed quads), and hip-stabilisation may originate from the abdominals, shoulder, arm, or even jaw (tension and pain).

-If the drivers of flexion (psoas) and extension (glutes) are not responsive to the nervous system, other muscles will be recruited.
-If other muscle are recruited then they themselves are hampered from doing their roles, other compensatory muscles are recruited and the dysfunction spreads.
+If the drivers of flexion (psoas) and extension (glutes) are not responsive and strong, other muscles will be recruited.
+If other muscle are recruited then they themselves are hampered from doing their roles, other compensatory muscles are recruited, and the dysfunction spreads.

 As we move and train, these non-optimal compensatory “cheat” patterns become stronger and we simply get better at cheating.
 We will always use the cheat unless the primary muscles take over.

-If we are cheating we will eventually get hurt.
+- If we are cheating we will eventually get hurt.
 Muscles should perform their primary roles, not the roles of other muscles.
-You cannot stabilise your arm and shoulder, if you shoulders and neck are trying to drive inwards and down to stabilise your hips.
-You cannot walk optimally if you cannot fully dorsiflex your ankles because your calfs are tight from being glutes.
+You cannot optimally use your arm and shoulder, if your shoulders and neck are trying to drive inwards and down to stabilise your hips.
+You cannot walk optimally if you cannot fully dorsiflex your ankles because your calfs are tight from driving upwards to be pseudo glutes.
 If your abdominals are chronically active, your breathing will be short, predominate in the chest, and feed into the sympathetic nervous system response, impeding your ability to relax and have optimal muscle length and tension.